How Long Does it Take to Travel Around Wallis and Futuna?

 Travel Times On/From Futuna

 The Futuna and neighbouring Alofi are remote yet deeply rewarding destinations in Wallis and Futuna.
 Futuna is typically accessed via domestic flights from Wallis, landing at Pointe Vele Airport on the island’s southeast coast.
-Alofi, which is uninhabited, is reached by small boat from Futuna, weather permitting.
+Alofi, which has an inhabitant of one, is reached by taxi boats from Futuna, weather permitting.

-Once on land, travel options are limited to rental vehicles arranged locally, accommodation transfers where available, or walking, as infrastructure is minimal and villages are small.
+Once on land, travel options are limited to rental vehicles, accommodation transfers where available, or walking, as infrastructure is minimal and villages are small.

-How Long Does it Take to Travel Around the Manu‘a Islands?
+How Long Does it Take to Travel Around Futuna?

-It takes approximately 40 minutes to drive the coastal road around Futuna, covering roughly 32 km (20 mi).
-The road follows much of the island’s perimeter, passing through villages such as Leava and Poi, with views of steep volcanic slopes and dramatic Pacific coastline.
+Like Wallis, it takes approximately 45 minutes to drive the coastal road around Futuna, covering roughly 32 km (20 mi).

 Alofi has no roads or permanent transport services.
-Exploring the island is done entirely on foot after arriving by boat, usually with a local guide.
+Exploring the island is done entirely on foot after arriving by boat.

-For hiking trail times and natural highlights, check out our guide to the Best Walks and Hikes in Wallis & Futuna LINK#TTD131.
+For hiking trail times and natural highlights, check out our guide to the Best Walks and Hikes in Wallis & Futuna.

 (Kilometres / Miles / Minutes)

-Driving Times on Futuna (From Pointe Vele Airport):
+Driving Times on Futuna from Pointe Vele Airport to:

 (Kilometres / Miles / Minutes)